Why is Idiom Translation Challenging?

 • Look for an idiom that may have different words and structure but provides the same meaning.

-• Look for an idiom in the target language that has a different structure, words and a slightly different meaning and then accompany it with a short explanation.
+• Look for an idiom in the target language that has a different structure, words, and a slightly different meaning, and then accompany it with a short explanation.

 To find these idioms, you will have to ask a native speaker!

-Effective translation requires a translator to be fluent in the languages he or she is translating.
 Apart from this, the professional needs to understand the grammar rules and cultural communication norms of the target audience that he or she is translating for.

 Get Latest News & Insights Sent Directly To Your Inbox